Inklingo

 nounB2general

-Use 'conciencia' when referring to the state of being awake, responsive, or having awareness, particularly in a medical or psychological context.
+Use 'conciencia' when referring to the physical state of being awake and responsive, especially after an event like fainting or injury.

 A person holding a brightly colored puzzle piece that is about to fit perfectly into a waiting space, symbolizing awareness or sudden knowledge.